 Chris graduated with an MBA from UCLA’s Anderson School of Management in 2011.
 His studies focused on international management, global micro- and macro-economomics, and entrepreneurial new product development.
 Chris graduated from Occidental College in May 2003, where he majored in Economics for Business and Management.
 During his senior year, Chris was an active participant in Mortar Board, a senior honor society devoted to serving the community.
 He graduated with several honors, including magna cum laude, membership in Phi Beta Kappa and Omicron Delta Epsilon, and departmental honors for his thesis titled “What effects will increased globalization have on America’s knowledge workers?”
 He took the GMAT shortly after graduating and scored in the 98th percentile.
 Most recently, Chris was one of three alumni nominated for the Luce Scholarship by Occidental College.

 Hobbies and Interests

 Chris has a diverse set of hobbies and interests.
 He particularly enjoys attending and building art for Burning Man, photography, and coaxing old computer hardware into doing interesting things.
-On any given evening, Chris can be found coding away in Perl, listening to binaural classical music, toying with high-powered Class IV lasers, or duct-taping together cameras to create 3D images.
+On any given evening, Chris can be found hacking away in Python, listening to binaural classical music, toying with high-powered Class IV lasers, or duct-taping together cameras to create 3D images.